DevSensei: PR Workflow Automation

 Actions 🔰

-Actions do things for you, like adding comments, adding reviewers, etc.
+Actions do things for you, like adding comments and/or reviewers, merging the PR, etc.

 A workflow has one or more actions.